-- The SMB URL for the database file. - The path to the to the SMB client library on the Easysoft ODBC-Access Driver machine. - The user name and password of a user who can access the shared directory where the database file is located.
+- The SMB URL for the database file. - The path to the SMB client library on the Easysoft ODBC-Access Driver machine. - The user name and password of a user who can access the Windows or Samba share where the database file is located.